Guganana/Unlog/README.md

 Automatically infer category based on scoped categories | ✅ Easily write to other output targets (e.g in-game viewport, [Message Log](https://unrealcommunity.wiki/message-log-4wzqj97j)) | ✅
-Modern C++ logging syntax with type safety  | ✅ Support for retro-compatible UE_LOG macro syntax using UN_LOG | ✅
-Create your own logging targets | ✅
+Modern C++ logging syntax with type safety  | ✅ Retro-compatible support for UE_LOG macro syntax by using UN_LOG | ✅ Create your own logging targets | ✅
 Remove debug strings from the binary when on shipping builds | ✅ Static polymorphism makes sure compiler does most of the work | ✅